andycroll/andycroll.com/_posts/2019/2019-02-10-be-careful-assigning-to-has-one-relations.md

 ## Use…

-…a transaction to wrap the deletion of the existing object.
-Only delete the existing related object if the new object is valid.
+…a transaction to make sure the existing object is deleted only if the new object is valid.

 ```ruby
 class Biography < ApplicationRecord